Do you need to take a daily supplement?

 - enjoy a diet exclusively of local and organic foods

 - eat a variety of nutrient-dense foods

-If you are like the majority of health-conscious people living in the modern world, feeling some of the stresses, subject to some level of pollution, and dependent to some extent on supermarkets and commercial foods, then this is a reasonable question.
+If you are like the majority of health-conscious people living in the modern world, feeling some chronic stresses, subject to some level of pollution, and dependent to some extent on supermarkets and commercial foods, then this is a reasonable question.
 This is particularly important if you live in Australia (especially West Australia), which has the most barren soils of any continent.
-Rather than multi-vitamin multi-mineral and other pills, you should be looking to nutrient-dense foods to get your micronutrients, and enzyme supplements.
+Rather than taking multi-vitamin multi-mineral and other supplements, you should be using nutrient-dense foods to get your micronutrients, and possibly taking enzyme supplements.
 The Grow Youthful Recipe Book discusses a range of nutrient-dense foods such as bee pollen, green juices, bone stocks, mineral tonics and certain herbs and berries.

-If you live in a city, eat a diet high in supermarket or processed food, are exposed to a high toxic load through stress, pollution and drugs and are over 40, then your body needs all the help it can get.
+If you live in a city, eat a diet high in supermarket or processed food, are exposed to a high toxic load through stress, pollution and drugs and are over 40 years old, then your body needs all the help it can get.
 However, the best way to provide this help is NOT with a daily broad-spectrum micronutrient multi-mineral multivitamin antioxidant supplement.
 Pills and capsules are not the best way to help you to prevent disease, neutralise toxins and guard against free radicals.
+(9)

 Nutrients in fresh foods are nearly always more effective than other supplements in treating any ailment.
 Time and again David Niven Miller shows how healthy eating is the key to curing many degenerative diseases, rather than medicines and pills.